bcrowie/ThisHub/README.md

-# Simple Reddit Clone
+# ThisHub

 ## About

-This is a simple reddit clone written in Javascript with Express to provide RESTful API and React for the front-end.
+ThisHub is a simple reddit clone written in Javascript with Express to provide RESTful API and React for the front-end.
 It it built using functional components in React and uses PostgreSQL as backend database.

 ## Requirements